 Construction is among the most dangerous of all occupations.
 Nearly every construction worker experiences at least one, and often more, work-related injuries or illnesses in a lifetime, in addition to being at a higher than average risk of premature death, according to the American Public Health Association.
 The U.S. Bureau of Labor reports that there are about 150,000 construction site accidents every year.

-The four most frequent causes of death among American construction workers comprise 56 percent of all construction fatalities:
+The four most frequent causes of death among American construction workers include:

-Workers’ Compensation entitles you to lifetime medical benefits, but the compensation for lost wages is capped by law.
+Workers’ compensation entitles you to lifetime medical benefits, but the compensation for lost wages is capped by law.
 There is no such limitation in a civil lawsuit.
-If you sue in xfcivil court, there is no cap on the amount of damages you can claim.
-Furthermore, in a civil action, you can potentially recover non-economic damages, including pain and suffering, and punitive damages, which are not available under Workers’ Comp.
+If you sue in civil court, there is no cap on the amount of damages you can claim.
+Furthermore, in a civil action, you can potentially recover noneconomic damages, including pain and suffering and punitive damages, which are not available under workers’ comp.

-At the Phoenix, Arizona Law Firm of Curiel and Runion, we understand the limitations of Workers’ Compensation and look for ways to ensure that you will recover enough to take care of your needs and those of your family when you’ve been sidelined by a construction accident injury.
-We are experienced at uncovering third-party liability to increase your potential recovery beyond what is available through Workers’ Compensation.
+At the Phoenix, Arizona, law firm of Curiel & Runion, PLC, we understand the limitations of workers’ compensation and look for ways to ensure that you will recover enough to take care of your needs and those of your family when you’ve been sidelined by a construction accident injury.
+We are experienced at uncovering third-party liability to increase your potential recovery beyond what is available through workers’ compensation.

 Discuss Your Legal Options With An Attorney For Free

 Our firm has two convenient office locations in Phoenix and Tucson, Arizona, as well as an office in Albuquerque, New Mexico.
 For a free case consultation and answers to your legal questions, contact Curiel & Runion, PLC, today.
 Just call 602-838-6378 or send us an email.